fmhy/edit/docs/videopiracyguide.md

 ## ▷ API Frontends

-* **Note** - These serve as frontends or user interfaces for API sites.
-Sources will vary from site to site depending on which ones owners feel are worth using.
-Many listed have custom players that automatically test API streams one by one without user input required.
-[Grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#api-frontends)
+* **Note** - These serve as frontends for API sites.
+Sources will vary from site-to-site, depending on which ones the owners feel are worth using.
+Many have custom players that automatically test API streams one-by-one without user input required.
+See [website grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#api-frontends) for scores.

 ***